The Statistical Properties of Superfluid Turbulence in $^4$He from the Hall-Vinen-Bekharevich-Khalatnikov Model: RESULTS

 We now consider the ranges (a) $0 \leq \theta \ll \theta_*$, $X \ll 1$ and (b) $\theta_* \ll \theta \ll 1$, $1 \ll X$.
 Case (a): the leading term of Eq.~(\ref{eq:Pthetafinal}) is $P(\theta)\sim \int_0^X dY t_n^d C_n B_1 \frac{Y^{d+1}}{\theta^{d+1}}$, which can be simplified to get $P(\theta)\sim \theta^{d/3}$, i.e., $P(\theta) \sim \theta$ in $d=3$ for $0 \ll \theta \ll \theta_*$.
 Case (b): In this range $\exp{\frac{-Y^2}{X^2}} \approx 1$ so Eq.~(\ref{eq:Pthetafinal}) yields $P(\theta)= \theta^{-(d+1)}\int dY t_{\rm n}^d C_{\rm n} B_1 \frac{Y^{d+1}}{a_*}^{d+2} \exp(-B_2 Y^2 a_*^2)$, whence we get $P(\theta)\sim \theta^{-(d+1)}$, i.e., $P(\theta)\sim \theta^{-4}$ in $d=3$, in the range $\theta_* \ll \theta \ll 1$.
 The power laws in the ranges (a) and (b) are consistent with our numerical results in Fig.~\ref{fig:CPDFs}.

 In Figs. ~\ref{fig:spectra} (a) and (b) we present log-log plots of the energy spectra

-for the normal fluid and the superfluid, respectively, for $T=1.30$, $T=1.80$, and $T = 2.17$; the black lines indicate the Kolmogorov 1941 (K41) scaling form $\sim k^{-5/3}$; our results for these spectra are similar to those in Ref.~\cite{biferale2018turbulent}.
+for the normal fluid and the superfluid, respectively, for $T=1.30$, $T=1.80$, and $T = 2.17$; the black lines indicate the Kolmogorov 1941 (K41) scaling form $\sim k^{-5/3}$.
+Figure~\ref{fig:spectra} (g) shows log-log plots versus $k$ of the energy spectrum $E_n(k)$; this is similar to Fig. ~\ref{fig:spectra} (a), but for the runs with temperature dependent viscosities (Table~\ref{tab:parameters}).
+Figure~\ref{fig:spectra} (g) shows that the tails of the spectra move up as we increase the temperature; this is similar to the results for these spectra in Ref.~\cite{biferale2018turbulent}.
 In Figs.~\ref{fig:spectra} (c) and (d) we present log-log plots of the energy-flux spectra

-for the normal fluid and the superfluid, respectively; the constant-energy-flux parts of these plots indicate the extents of the inertial ranges in our DNSs for $T=1.30$, $T=1.80$, and $T = 2.17$.
+for the normal fluid and the superfluid, respectively.
+Fig.~\ref{fig:spectra} (h) is similar to Fig.~\ref{fig:spectra} (c) but for the runs with temperature dependent viscosities (Table~\ref{tab:parameters}); the constant-energy-flux parts of these plots indicate the extents of the inertial ranges in our DNSs for $T=1.30$, $T=1.80$, and $T = 2.17$.
 Here, $\mathcal {T}_{\rm n}(k',t)$ and $\mathcal {T}_{\rm s}(k',t)$ are energy-transfer terms in Fourier space because of the triadic interactions in the normal fluid and superfluid, respectively.
 The parameters for these runs are given in Table~\ref{tab:parameters}; we have taken the dependence of $B, \, B'$, and $\rho_n/\rho_s$ on the temperature $T$ from the measurements of Ref.~\cite{barenghi1983mfriction} on superfluid $^4$He; therefore, our results are applicable to measurements of the statistical properties of superfluid turbulence in this system.
 In Figs.~\ref{fig:spectra} (e) and (f) we present log-log plots of the absolute values of the real part of the mutual-friction transfer terms

 for the normal-fluid and superfluid components, respectively.
 We observe that, if we increase the temperature, the mutual-friction transfer for the superfluid increases.